daniel-araujo/yt-chanvids/README.md

 yt-chanvids [OPTIONS] [--] CHANNEL-ID|USERNAME
 ```

-You can pass either the username or the channel id of a YouTube channel (which
-can be spotted in the address of their page) and the program will print a line
+You can pass a username or a channel id.
+They can be found easily in the URL of
-separated list of links to the standard output stream.

-When the program faces an unexpected situation, it will write any diagnostic
+a YouTube channel's page.

+The program will produce a line for each video that it can find.
+A line only contains a URL to the video.

+The exit code will be 0 if the program does not encounter any problems.
+Any
+other value indicates a problem and you will most likely find an error message
-message to the standard error stream.
-It may terminate execution and when it
+in the standard error stream.
-does it will always return an error exit code.

-At the moment there is only the help option (`-h`, `--help`) available which
+The only option available at the moment is the help option (`-h`, `--help`)
-makes the program do nothing but print usage instructions.
-The `--` sequence
+which makes the program do nothing but print usage instructions.

-is useful to prevent any arguments after it to be interpreted as options.
+The `--` sequence is useful for preventing channel ids and usernames to be
+interpreted as options if they begin with dashes.

 ## Examples

-The following examples assume bash as the shell.
+The following examples work on bash.
 Long output is redacted with
 `[...]`.

-Getting the links is as simple as passing a channel id or username to the
-program.
+You can get a list by either passing a channel id:

 ```
 # Passing a channel id.